Operations>Bakersfield Police Department K-9 Unit

 About The Bakersfield Police

 The Bakersfield Police Department K-9 Unit was established in 1988 with the first teams being placed into service in January 1989.
 The original team consisted of four German shepherd police dogs which were imported from Europe.
-The unit has since expanded in size to its current compliment of eight cross-trained patrol dogs and one Labrador retriever which is narcotics detection trained.
+The unit has since expanded in size to its current compliment of ten cross-trained patrol dogs and two Labrador retrievers which are trained in narcotics detection.

 K-9 Unit Demonstrations